AskBid/atc-haskell-projects/notes.md

 type State s a = StateT s Identity a

--- by defining State' as a new type, you got an error, because actually -- State is no other than a StateT with IDentity as a Monad structure.
+-- by defining State as a new type, you got an error, because actually -- State is no other than a StateT with IDentity as a Monad structure.
 -- that is why despite `state` returning a `StateT s m a`, works fine with -- the type of `rollDie` that is `State s a`.
 ```

+runStateT: Use when you need both the result and final state (e.g., ((), [String]) here).
+evalStateT: Use when you only need the result and can discard the state (e.g., () in a CLI loop).
+execStateT: Use when you only need the final state and can discard the result (e.g., just [String]).

+those work like `parse` work for Parsers, and indeed the Parsers are a little like StateTs.
+They are instructions on how to process States that are fed to it through the `runStateT` etc. as `parse` feds a String into a Parser.